 Completing the form

-- The stock transfer form requires you to include all the information about the sale including the buyer, seller, the amount paid in cash or by way of other stock and shares, or debt, and the shares being transferred (quantity, class, and type.
-For example, 100 ordinary shares, ABC Limited).
+- Various types of information are required on the stock transfer form, including the buyer, seller, the amount paid in cash, other stock or shares, or debt, and the shares being transferred (quantity, class, and type).
+For example, 100 ordinary shares, ABC Limited.

 - Enter ‘Nil’ as the consideration if you do not give any payment for the shares.
 If you give consideration other than in money for the shares, state what you have given.

-- You should complete certificate 1 if the consideration you give for the shares is £1,000 or less; the transfer does not form part of a larger transaction or series of transactions where the total exceeds £1,000.
+- You should complete certificate 1 if the consideration you give for the shares is £1,000 or less and the transfer does not form part of a larger transaction or series of transactions where the total exceeds £1,000.

 - You should complete certificate 2 on the back of the form if this transfer is exempt from Stamp Duty.
-For example, transfers in connection with a divorce or the dissolution of a civil partnership; the consideration is given is not chargeable consideration.
+For example, transfers in connection with a divorce or the dissolution of a civil partnership; The consideration is free of charge.

 How to get a stamp on your form